bu-ist/bu-blocks/src/blocks/collapsible/Readme.md

 ## ToDo:
 - Migrate frontend.js to use the new viewScript setup
 - Consider removing the is-style-preview layout if it's usage is limited in production.
+  - Only 3 instances of this were found in Production and all were in wpdocs sites.
+This should be removed.

 ## Changelog